g3rv4/g3rv4.com/_posts/2022-04-10-creating-pdfs-on-csharp-in-docker.md

 And that's it!
 I'm able to build PDFs con C# inside of Docker, both for x86 and ARM architectures.

-Now... how can I publish multiple architecture images under the same name from GitHub? that's what I'll blog about next.
+Now... how can I publish multiple architecture images under the same name from GitHub?
+I'm glad you asked, that's what [my next article is about]({% post_url 2022-04-14-building-multiarch-docker-images-github-actions %})